bmaupin/motorola-boot-animations/README.md

 All official Motorola Android boot animations for the Moto G

 #### Features
-- Only official boot animations from Motorola
+- Only official boot animations from Motorola and Lenovo
 - Matching logos included
-- Should be compatible with all versions of the Moto G, including LTE versions (see below for compatibility)
+- Should be compatible with all versions of the Moto G released before 2016, including LTE versions (see below for compatibility)
 - Carrier branding removed
 - Warning message removed for phones with unlocked bootloaders
 - Unlocked boot loader required for installation (root not required)